JuliaDynamics/ChaosTools.jl/docs/src/periodicity.md

 ### Davidchack & Lai

-An extension of the previous algorithm was proposed by Davidchack & Lai[^Davidchack1999].
+An extension of the previous algorithm was proposed by Davidchack & Lai [Davidchack1999](@cite).
-It works similarly, but it uses smarter seeding and improved transformation rule.
+It works similarly, but it uses smarter seeding and an improved transformation rule.

 The functions `davidchacklai` implements the algorithm:
 ```@docs